rusthon/Rusthon/README.md

 The special function JSArray will create a new JavaScript Array object, and JSObject creates a new JavaScript Object.
-The 'instanceof' function will be translated into using the 'instanceof' JavaScript operator.
-At the end, arr.push is called without wrapping it in JS(), this is allowed because from PythonJS, we can directly call JavaScript functions by dynamically wrapping it at runtime.
+The `instanceof` function will be translated into using the 'instanceof' JavaScript operator.
+At the end, arr.push is called without wrapping it in `JS()`, this is allowed because from PythonJS, we can directly call JavaScript functions by dynamically wrapping it at runtime.

 This code is more clear than before, but the downside is that the calls to arr.push will be slower because it gets wrapped at runtime.
-To have fast and clear code we need to use the final method below, 'with javascript'
+To have fast and clear code we need to use the final method below, `with javascript`

 2. with javascript::